America's Fiscal Future

 State and Local-Level Drivers and Trends

 The story is similar at the state and local levels — with health care costs driving growth in spending.
-GAO’s simulations of long-term fiscal trends in the state and local government sector show that state and local Medicaid expenditures and health care compensation costs for state and local government employees and retirees generally grow at a rate that exceeds GDP.
-In contrast, nonhealth, noninterest spending, which includes consumption expenditures such as compensation for state and local government workers; pension plan contributions; non-health related employee benefits; and purchases of intermediate goods, declines as a percentage of GDP.
+GAO’s simulations of long-term fiscal trends in the state and local government sector show that state and local Medicaid expenditures per capita and health care compensation costs for state and local government employees and retirees generally grow at a rate that exceeds GDP.
+In contrast, nonhealth, noninterest spending, (including consumption expenditures like wages and salaries for state and local government workers; pension plan contributions; non-health related employee benefits; and purchases of intermediate goods) declines as a percentage of GDP.

-With regard to revenue growth over the long-term, our simulations suggest that state and local sector total revenues would remain largely constant as a percentage of GDP.
-As such, revenues will not be sufficient to allow the sector to avoid a negative operating balance.
-The simulated operating balance measure is an indicator of the sector’s ability to cover its current expenditures out of current receipts.
+With regard to revenue growth over the long term, our simulations suggest that state and local sector total tax revenues increases slightly as a percentage of GDP.
+However, revenues will not be sufficient to allow the sector to avoid a negative operating balance.
+The simulated operating balance measure is an indicator of the sector’s fiscal outlook and measures its ability to cover its current expenditures out of current receipts.